The English Curriculum at Hurstbourne Tarrant CE Primary School

 The school teaches reading using high quality texts, through a combination of approaches.
 A combination of approaches to developing reading and fostering a love of literature is employed and included modelled, shared, guided/group and independent sessions.
+Most English units of study are centred around a key text or texts that we call 'Text Drivers'.
+(These can be viewed in the Long Term Overviews for English).
 Key reading objectives/learning intentions are linked to prior attainment of the children and reflect the objectives from the National Curriculum, objectives from the domains in the Hampshire Reading Toolkits.
 Whole class teaching provides an approximate balance of shared reading and writing sessions across a unit of work.
 Whole class texts provide stretch and challenge for the class and unpick deeper/broader issues and themes then the children would normally do on their own.
 Text, sentence level and word-level challenges and a rich vocabulary are encountered through modelled and shared reading.
 Whole class reading exposes children to all age-related expectations in terms of comprehension, whilst also making provision for varying degrees of decoding skills through differentiated support e.g. using alternative texts, pre-teaching of vocabulary and peer support.
 We ensure reading, writing and spoken language objectives are linked appropriately.
 We create opportunities for children to access complete texts and to celebrate diversity and maximise opportunities for inclusion.

 The children are given frequent opportunities in school to write in different contexts using quality texts as a model and for a variety of purposes and audiences.
 There are many opportunities for children to develop their writing across the curriculum including: